boyac/pyFolio/README.md

 ***

 ### Strategy01
+** returns should be higher/lower since some days are missing from the data

 | DATE | MSCI World | Port_01 | Port_02 |
 | --- | --- | --- | --- |
 | TOTAL RETURN | 3.16% | 6.60% | 5.75% |